Skip to main content

 • assessing and recording beneficial ownership and control details

-• monitoring and vetting adherence to the Sound Business Practice Policy
+• monitoring and vetting adherence to the Sound Business Policy

 Within the international registry community, Jersey is regarded as a centre of excellence for our registries.
 This can be seen for example by our agreement to provide shared services to government on request.
 The Registry manages global continuance, cross-border mergers and international transparency requirements.